DevSlem/AINE-DRL/docs/scripting-api/agent.md

 ### num_envs

-The number of environments the agent is interacting with when training.
+The number of environments the agent is interacting with.
 This is the number of environments in the vectorized environment.

 ```python
 @property